jarun/buku/README.md

 PROMPT KEYS:
-    1-N                    browse search result indices and/or ranges O [id|range [...]]     open search results/indices in GUI browser
-                           toggle try GUI browser if no arguments a                      open all results in browser
+    1-N                    browse search result indices and/or ranges R [N]                  print out N random search results (or random bookmarks if negative or N/A) ^ id1 id2              swap two records at specified indices O [id|range [...]]     open search results/indices in GUI browser toggle try GUI browser if no arguments a                      open all results in browser
     s keyword [...]        search for records with ANY keyword S keyword [...]        search for records with ALL keywords d                      match substrings ('pen' matches 'opened')
+    m                      search with markers - search string is split into keywords by prefix markers, which determine what field the keywords is searched in:
+                           '.', '>' or ':' - title, description or URL
+                           '#'/'#,' - tags (comma-separated, partial/full match)
+                           '*' - all fields (can be omitted in the 1st keyword)
-    r expression           run a regex search
+                           note: tag marker is not affected by 'd' (deep search) v fields               change sorting order (default is '+index') multiple comma/space separated fields can be specified r expression           run a regex search
     t [tag, ...]           search by tags; show taglist, if no args g taglist id|range [...] [>>|>|<<] [record id|range ...]